HereIsMuhammad/universe/README.md

 This repository serves as a centralized hub for:

-- 🔭 **Theoretical Inquiry** — Investigating the "Why" behind the vast scale of the observable universe
+- 🔭 **Theoretical Inquiry:** Investigating the "Why" behind the vast scale of the observable universe
-- 🕳️ **Astrophysical Paradoxes** — Discussing complex theories like Black Hole Cosmology and the Fermi Paradox
+- 🕳️ **Astrophysical Paradoxes:** Discussing complex theories like Black Hole Cosmology and the Fermi Paradox
-- 🧬 **Multidisciplinary Analysis** — Thinking through the lenses of a Chemist, Medic, and Zoologist to solve space survival and existence questions
+- 🧬 **Multidisciplinary Analysis:** Thinking through the lenses of a Chemist, Medic, and Zoologist to solve space survival and existence questions

 ## 🗂️ Repository Structure